 - Early photos of Talladegas were all based on Prototypes some of which had hood pins and ram air.
 This is not uncommon.
 Look at most dealer brochures or early magazine articles from that time period and you will find numerous detail discrepancies from the cars that were actually available in the show rooms (this is true of all cars and not just Talladegas).

 - Now, if the Talladegas were built on the Torino Cobra platform why is the Build Sheet not marked on the Talladegas for hood pins?
 This is where the gray area comes in.
 Before Ford started the production run of the Ford Torino Talladega they put together a manual called the 2500.
 This manual listed the standard parts that were to be installed to modify a Torino Cobra Body Code 46 into what we know today as the Talladega.
 The 2500 Manual also listed things to remove from the Torino Cobra when a unit or car was being built into a Talladega.
-One of the items to be removed from the Torino Cobra as it was becoming a Talladega in the Atlanta plant was the “Hood Pins”.
+One of the items to be removed from the Torino Cobra as it was becoming a Talladega at the Atlanta plant was the “Hood Pins”.
 Yes, the factory was told not to put hood pins on units that were being converted into Talladega’s .
 Could the assembly line worker made a mistake and install hood pins on a Talladega?
 No, see the next paragraph.

 You can click on the images below to enlarge them several time.

 To summarize, you have an item that was standard equipment on the 1969 Torino Cobra to “not be installed” by the Ford factory when the car was being built as a Talladega.
 Review of EVERY Talladega built documents there is not one Production Factory Invoice that shows hood pins were installed at the Factory!
 Even if an assembly line worker had made a mistake the Build Sheet would reflect that mistake.